minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-knick-knacks-puzzle.md

   thumb:
 ---

 I got a dog treat advent calendar as a gift from Zooplus' online store on last christmas.
-When Miki had eat all the treats, I saved the tray from the package.
+When Miki had eaten all the treats, I saved the tray from the package.

 I collected 24 different knick-knacks and other small items and placed them into the holes.